tekinosman/cloze-sequence/README.md

 ## Contributing

-I don't think there's much to contribute code wise, but it's welcome.
+I don't think there's much to contribute code wise, but any contribution is welcome.
 Keep in mind the following before doing so.

 ### Submitting an issue